x0pherl/fb-library/docs/dovetail.md

 ## Arguments

-- `subpart` (Part): The part to split into a dovetail or socket part.
+- `spart` (Part): The part to split into a dovetail or socket part.
 The part should be oriented along the XY plane.
 - `start` (Point): The start point along the XY Plane for the dovetail line.
 - `end` (Point): The end point along the XY Plane for the dovetail line.
 - `section` (DovetailPart, default=DovetailPart.TAIL): The section of the dovetail to create (DovetailPart.TAIL or DovetailPart.SOCKET).
+- `style` The dovetail style, either TRADITIONAL (a traditional woodworking dovetail), SNUGTAIL (an updated design for 3d printing), or T_SLOT (a T-shaped tail).
 - `linear_offset` (float, default=0): Offsets the center of the tail or socket along the line by the amount specified.
 - `tolerance` (float, default=0.05): The tolerance for the split.
+- `vertical_tolerance` Additional tolerance for vertical offset, given that in printing supports or bridging introduce additional volume.
+- `slot_count` Only used when the sytle is `T_SLOT`.
+The number of slots to be added.
+- `depth` Only used when the tsyle is `T_SLOT`.
+The depth of the T-slot into the socket.
 - `scarf_angle` (float, default=0): Places the entire cut and dovetail at an angle along the Z-axis.
 Likely to improve stability in some parts.
+- `tail_angle_offset` Only used when the style is `TRADITIONAL`.
+The adjustment pitch of angle of the dovetail (0 will result in a square dovetail).
-- `taper_angle` (float, default=0): This tapers the dovetail by the given angle.
-Even a small taper can allow for easier assembly.
+- `taper_angle` This tapers the dovetail by the given angle.
+Even a small taper angle can allow for easier assembly.
+- `length_ratio` Only used when the style is `TRADITIONAL`.
+The ratio of the length of the tongue to the total length of the object being cut.
+Defaults to 1/3.
-- `depth_ratio` (float, default=1/6): The ratio of the length of the tongue to the total length of the dovetail.
+- `depth_ratio` Only used when the style is `TRADITIONAL`.
+The ratio of the length of the tongue to the total length of the dovetail.
-- `vertical_offset` (float, default=0): The vertical offset of the dovetail.
+- `vertical_offset` The vertical offset of the dovetail.
-- `click_fit_radius` (float, default=0): The radius of the click-fit divots.
+- `click_fit_radius` The radius of the click-fit divots.

 ## Returns